 8-figure plate system shouldn´t be used in children

 - Severe epi- and metaepiphyseal dysplasia

 Epiphysiodesis Procedure of Knee Deformity Using Eight Plate

 - Skeletal age

-Patient is placed supine and tourniquet is applied high on thigh.
+The patient is placed supine and the tourniquet is applied high on thigh.

 Make the skin incision with a scalpel and deepen it with sharp dissection and divide the fascia.
 Depending on the site different sites different tissues may be divided.
 For example fascia of the vastus medialis (medially) or IT band (laterally).